-Generally IPsec processing and routing are two different topics.
+Generally, IPsec processing and routing are not directly related.
 IPsec is often

-just bumped into the stack (policy based) and the original routing decision for
+just bumped into the network stack and matching traffic is processed

 To ensure that the peer with which an IKE_SA is established is really who it claims to be, it has to be authenticated.

 RSA, ECDSA or EdDSA X.509 certificates are used to verify the authenticity of the peer.